Jiwei99/tulpar-laundry-bot/README.md

 The Tulpar Laundry Bot is a Telegram Bot used to track realtime Laundry machine usage in CAPT's Tulpar House.

 ## Dependencies
+The following python version is used:
+* Python 3.7+ (Recommended Python 3.12)

 The following Python packages are used:
 * `python-telegram-bot[job-queue]`: Handling bot requests and integration with Telegram API
 * `firebase-admin`: Integration of the bot with Firebase Realtime Database